grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 With the extra bilge pumps running she let Gregory and Bastian go stumble up to their racks to lie down.
 They slept through the next six hours or so of work while she, Owen, and Hemi did whatever they could to help Chips get the hull welded back together.
 Patching the boat was the only thing that mattered right now, and Chips was the only one who could do the welding.
 Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually helping, so Percy sent Hemi and Owen to their racks too.

 Percy needed sleep more than anyone, but she knew there was no way she could sleep.
 Maybe, maybe once they got to the surface.
 She smoked up one cigarillo after cup of coffee after cigarillo.
 When Chips needed something she was there, but mostly Chips had her own method and didn't really want any help.
-When Chips disappeared below the surface it became totally silent in the cargo bay.
+When Chips disappeared below the surface it became totally silent in the cargo hold.
 Percy looked at her watch --- where time had been so relentless before, now it barely moved.
 Because of that it took her maybe more than an hour to realize that the water level had receded a bit, leaving an greasy black line on the pressure hull marking its high-water mark.

 Now Percy let herself have some small amount of hope.
 The water level going down was everything.
 The boat didn't need power, or the high-pressure air system, or a running motor to reach the surface --- all the needed was that water level to go down, physics would take care of everything else.